 - Florists cut fresh floral stems on an angle, cut the faux stems on an angle for a real look.

-- When picking stems and a vase for taller flowers (not a “clump” like with hydrangeas or peonies), have the flower height at least 2 to 2.5 times the size of the vase.
+- When picking stems and a vase for taller flowers (not a “clump” like with hydrangeas or peonies), have the flower height at least double the size of the vase.

 - Cut your stems with a wire cutter: first score the plastic stem, then do a deeper cut to trim them.

 - When buying faux flowers, look at the quality of the leaves too!
 Trim all leaves that would be in the water, similar to regular flowers.
 If the leaves look too fake, trim them all and add in a bit of realistic greenery.

 - Arrange in layers, use an odd number of florals.
 For example, mine has 5 flowers around the bottom, then 3 in the middle, and 1 in the center.
 9 total.

 - Use Quick Water, a clear, hard-finish resin, to set your flowers and give the illusion of real water.
 I bought mine at Michaels using a 50% off coupon!

 - To use the Quick Water, lay down newspaper on your surface and follow the instructions.
 It took minutes to do, an hour to set, and is really realistic.